Why Is It So Hard To Find an OT Job As a New Grad?

-Look on the bright side – at least you finished grad school and passed the boards!
+Look on the bright side – you finished grad school and passed the boards!
 The hardest part is over.

 Take some time for yourself to decompress a bit after the rigors of OT school and studying for the boards.
 Don’t feel like you have to rush into a new job a week after you pass the boards; you have the whole rest of your working life to be an OT.

 Take the time to get your ideal job, and know that many other OT grads are also having the same challenge as you.

 Just keep at it, and know that once you have a few years of experience, the process of getting a different job will be much easier.

 One last word of advice: Once you’re offered a position, it is important to make absolutely sure there will be other occupational therapists at your setting that can mentor you.

 As a new occupational therapist, there is SO much more to learn your first few years, and you do not want to be out there on your own as the only OT (I learned this from experience!)

 I know that the job search has gotten even harder since 2020, so if it’s been many months of applying to countless OT positions and you still haven’t gotten a job, here are a couple of other options to try.

 Start Out as a PRN Therapist